Parvovirus – Serology

 Test Frequency and Turnaround Time (TAT)

-Parvovirus serology (IgG and IgM) testing is performed daily Monday to Friday.
+Parvovirus serology to detect Parvovirus IgG and IgM is performed daily Monday to Saturday.

-Turnaround time is up to 5 days from receipt by PHO laboratory.
+Turnaround time is up to 5 days from receipt by PHO's laboratory.

 Test Methods

-The parvovirus testing is performed using the Biotrin Parvovirus B19 assay.
-The test uses chemiluminescence immunoassay (CLIA) technology for the qualitative determination of specific IgG and IgM antibodies to Parvovirus B19 in human serum or plasma samples.
+The Parvovirus testing is performed using the Biotrin Parvovirus B19 assay.
+The test uses chemiluminescence immunoassay (CLIA) technology for the qualitative determination of specific IgG and IgM antibodies to Parvovirus B19 in human serum samples.

 Interpretation